info-tv/info-tv/docs/api.apib.md

 # Group Situation

-Situation resource contains information about moments when to show a spesific Content resource on a spesific Screen resource and when not to.
+Situation resource contains information about moments when to show a specific Content resource on a specific Screen resource and when not to.

 ## Situation [/api/situations/{id}]